adityaraj7850/The-Sparks-Foundation/Timeline Analysis: Covid-19/README.md

 # Timeline Analysis : Covid-19
+<hr>    </hr>

-### >> Data visualization gives us a clear idea of what the information means by giving it visual context through maps or graphs.
-This makes the data more natural for the human mind to comprehend and therefore makes it easier to identify trends, patterns, and outliers within large data sets. </br>
+### Data visualization gives us a clear idea of what the information means by giving it visual context through maps or graphs.
+This makes the data more natural for the human mind to comprehend and therefore makes it easier to identify trends, patterns, and outliers within large data sets.

 ### This Dashboard created very interactive using Tableau you can check it out on Tableau Public  https://lnkd.in/d-9fTGg
 ### Dataset : https://bit.ly/30d2gdi